 - 1. Irregularities may be identified in the following section of the Horse's Passport: - a) Diagram and description; - b) vaccination; - c) incorrect or non-functioning microchip - d) invalid Passport; - e) invalid FEI Recognition Card; - f) full Medication Control pages; - g) full vaccination pages; and - h) full Identification Control pages. - 2.
 The VC/VD must report Passport irregularities to the GJ as soon as possible.
 The GJ will determine whether the Horse may compete at the Event. - 3.
 Passport irregularities will result in a sanction or warning being issued, as described in Annex VI. - 4.
 The VC/VD must mark the sanctions and warnings, where applicable, in the relevant Passport sections, using a red pen.
 Each entry must be signed and stamped by the VC/VD and countersigned by the GJ. - 5.
 PRs must acknowledge any irregularity by writing their name and countersigning next to the Passport entry, prior to receiving the Passport back and leaving the Event venue. - 6.
 Vaccination irregularities must be marked on the vaccination pages of the Passport. - 7.
 Description, diagram, microchip and validation irregularities and sanctions for full Passport pages must be marked on the Identification Control page.
 Identification irregularities must be marked as "Identification information not sufficient for Identification". - 8.
 The VD must report all Passport irregularities to the FEI via the online Veterinary Report.
-Copies of the Passport Identification page, the page on which the sanction is written and any additional pages that support the issue of fine which must be sent by email/scan to the FEI Veterinary Department within 72 hours of the conclusion of the Event.
+Copies of the Passport Identification page, the page on which the sanction is written and any additional pages that support the issue of fine which must be sent to the Veterinary Department as instructed within the online Veterinary Report.
 Each copy of the passport pages must contain the Horse's name and FEI ID number.